It’s official. I lost my first overbid in this crazy San Francisco property market.

 RECOMMENDATION FOR REAL ESTATE OWNERS/BUYERS

 Shop Around For A Mortgage.
 LendingTree Mortgage offers some of the lowest refinance and new mortgage rates because they have a huge network of lenders to provide mortgage loans and home equity lines of credit.
 If you’re looking to buy a new home or refinance an existing mortgage, consider using LendingTree to get multiple offer comparisons in a matter of minutes.
-Interest rates are back to all-time lows again in 2015 thanks to tremendous volatility in the markets.
 When banks compete, you win.

 Manage Your Money In One Place: Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
 You can use Personal Capital to help monitor illegal use of your credit cards and other accounts with their tracking software.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.